lreynolds188/ATechSol/docs/Nextcloud.md

 title: Nextcloud
 ---

-Nextcloud speaks for itself; It is the next evolution of cloud infrastructure.
-Self Hosted and Open Source.
+Nextcloud speaks for itself; It's the next evolution in cloud infrastructure.
+Self hosted and open source.

 Find out more about this project on their website [here](https://nextcloud.com/)